U.S. push for peace in Afghanistan has new ‘urgency.’ Some Afghans fear it could backfire.

 Rustam Shah Mohmand, a former Pakistani ambassador to Afghanistan, also supports the new approach from the United States, but warned that some of the specifics outlined in the U.S. draft peace deal — such as detailing the structure of the interim government — were a potential “distraction” that “could make matters more complicated.”

-Reaction in Kabul already appears to be exposing widening political fault lines, rather than signaling moves toward consensus.
+Reactions in Kabul already appear to be exposing widening political fault lines, rather than signaling moves toward consensus.
 Ghani’s main rival, Abdullah Abdullah, the chairman of the High Council for National Reconciliation, welcomed the new U.S. proposal.

-“It is a positive starting point to boost the peace process and the peace talks,” said Abdullah spokesperson Mujib Rahman Rahimi.
+“It is a positive starting point to boost the peace process and the peace talks,” said Abdullah spokesman Mujib Rahman Rahimi.
 Abdullah and other political rivals of Ghani’s administration have the most to gain from the establishment of an interim government, one of the draft’s key elements.

 “We do not consider the proposal a setback or a step to destabilize the country.
 Rather, it is a step forward,” Rahimi said.

-Afghanistan is in one of the deadliest conflicts in the world.
+Afghanistan is mired in one of the deadliest conflicts in the world.
 Last year, violence killed more than 3,000 civilians and wounded nearly 5,800, according to a United Nations annual report.
 Those numbers represented a drop in overall civilian casualties compared with the year prior, but U.N. data showed that, as the year wore on, deaths began reaching record levels.

 “Ask anyone, and they will tell you a story about losing a son or a husband or a father,” said Ihsanullah Sediq, a peace activist in Ghazni province, one of the country’s most volatile.
-Sediq, also a member of a conservative, religious Afghan political party, said “from a humanitarian view, it’s not acceptable for this war to continue.”
+Sediq, also a member of a conservative, religious Afghan political party, said, “From a humanitarian view, it’s not acceptable for this war to continue.”

 “The only way to find an end to this war is to create a new political environment, whatever you want to call it,” he said.
 “And it must come with international pressure.
 Because without it, the leaders in Kabul will not tolerate each other for even just a single week.”